aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 It is a combination of tools that work together (hence, "integrated") in a single place (hence, "environment") for developing apps and programs.
 By using Xcode, you can learn Swift, develop projects that work on any Apple device, and simulate those apps without having to own a mobile device, Apple watch, or Apple TV.

-Those tools integrated into Xcode consist of a code editor, "playgrounds," Interface Builder, an iOS device simulator (or just, "simulator"), a debugging suite, and other various tools that help with editing various files that comprise an app (property lists, data schemas, etc.).
+Those tools integrated into Xcode consist of a code editor, "Playgrounds," Interface Builder, an iOS device simulator (or just, "simulator"), a debugging suite, and other various tools that help with editing various files that comprise an app (property lists, data schemas, etc.).

 Xcode can be downloaded from the Mac App Store, along with other third-party tools used for testing and building various components that go into apps (like icons).
 Other popular tools exist online that enable us to use open source code to simplify our iOS development.

-### Parts of an App
+### The Ecosystem

 Before we start diving into building iOS apps, there are some concepts we have to introduce.